purescript-deprecated/purescript-math/README.md

 asin :: Number -> Radians
 ```

-Returns the arcsine of the argument.
+Returns the inverse sine of the argument.

 #### `atan`